zhuolugao/zhuolugao.github.io/_pages/research.md

 **Disentangling the loan premium: The value of bank lending** (Draft upon request by email)

-Schwert (2020) shows that firms who borrow from both banks and the corporate bond market pay a substantial premium on bank loans.
-This has questioned firms' bargaining power and banks' competition in the loan market.
-In this paper, I show that a large portion of the bank loan premium can be explained as a payment to bank lenders for facilitating an out-of-court restructuring.
+Schwert (2020) shows that firms borrowing from both banks and the corporate bond market pay a substantial premium on bank loans, raising questions about firms' bargaining power and banks' competition.
+In this paper, I show that a large portion of the bank loan premium can be explained as a payment to bank lenders for facilitating out-of-court restructurings.
 This suggests a value creation from bank lending activities.
-I reproduce the loan premium using a sample of loans with matched bond quotes and arrive at a loan premium ranging from 90-140 bps.
-To examine the source of the premium, I estimate the effects of a U.S. court ruling in 2014, which shook up the market's expectation and largely disincentivized out-of-court restructurings.
-Following the ruling, I find that the more affected firms experience a dramatic decrease in the loan premium by 40-140 bps, due to a reduced likelihood of out-of-court restructurings and therefore a diminished potential for avoiding bankruptcy costs.
-In addition, I show that a minor portion of the loan premium is indeed compensation for the prepayment flexibility embedded in the loan contracts.
+Using a sample of loans matched with bond quotes, I estimate a loan premium of around 95 bps.
+I examine the effect of a U.S. court ruling in 2014 that disrupted market expectations and disincentivized out-of-court restructurings.
+Following the ruling, more affected firms experience a dramatic decrease in the loan premium by 70-90 bps, due to fewer restructuring opportunities and diminished potential for avoiding bankruptcy costs.
+Additionally, I show that a minor portion of the premium compensates for the prepayment flexibility in the loan contracts.

 #### *Presentations at: Nordic Finance Network PhD Workshop 2024, FIRS PhD Session 2024*